5 min read

 Can dogs eat garlic bread?

-No, garlic bread is not safe for dogs to eat.
+It’s a popular side dish or appetizer, but can dogs eat garlic bread?
+Though canines will almost certainly like to, garlic bread isn’t safe for dogs to eat.
 Not only does it contain toxic garlic, but the butter, oil, and other ingredients included in garlic bread also have the potential to cause gastrointestinal upset for your pup.

-Can I feed my dog garlic to get rid of fleas?
+Can dogs eat garlic to get rid of fleas?

 How can I stop my dog from eating garlic?